jagatsingh/sikhism/README.md

 I found few books which I stored them in books folder

 Please let me know if this violates someone copyrights

+Gurmat camp

+Gurmat and summer camps for kids are major events which help to bring kids closer to our roots.
+Living in western world makes it a bigger challenge.

+We plan regular activities to keep kids focused and the camp folder is having stuff related to activities related to kids

+It can be regular weekend events of longer ones depending on vacation of the kids